blinkbitcoin/blink-for-woocommerce/readme.txt

 2. Payment Checkout Page - Customers can choose to pay with Bitcoin via the Lightning Network during checkout.

 == Changelog ==

+= 0.2.2 =
+* Security: validate LNURL callback/verify URLs (same domain + no private/loopback IPs) and disable redirects to prevent SSRF
+* Honor the server-advertised LUD-12 commentAllowed limit when creating non-custodial invoices
+* Recreate expired non-custodial invoices on checkout retry instead of reusing an unpayable one
+* Rate limit the public settlement-poll AJAX endpoint
+* Add an absolute client-side polling timeout on the pay page
+* Validate the account type setting against the allowed values

 = 0.2.1 =
 * Fix duplicate custom rows (Webhook Url, Setup status) on the Blink settings page